thingwave/ArrowheadCore-Translator-Fiware/README.md

 The project can also be run from an IDE for testing purposes.
 Just import the multi-module project as a maven project, and the IDE should find all the `pom.xml` files necessary to download the dependencies and start the core systems.

-### Debian packages
+### Ubuntu, Raspbian and other Debian based Linux distriutions
-An alternative method for setting up a local Arrowhead Cloud on a [Debian based Linux system](https://wiki.debian.org/Derivatives/Census) is to use
+An alternative method for installing a local Arrowhead Cloud on a [Debian based Linux](https://wiki.debian.org/Derivatives/Census) is to use your package manager.
-Debconf!

 Currently the following core systems have this option: Authorization, Certificate Authority, Event Handler, Gatekeeper, Gateway, Orchestrator and Service Registry.